-At the beginning of each year, the Compensation Committee reviews and approves the target annual bonus for our executive team members who are not executive officers, including any named executive officers in that category, and the Board of Directors reviews and approves the target annual bonus for each of our executive officers, upon recommendation of the Compensation Committee.
+At the beginning of each year, the Compensation Committee reviews and approves the target annual bonus for our executive team members who are not executive officers and the Board of Directors reviews and approves the target annual bonus for each of our executive officers, upon recommendation of the Compensation Committee.
 The Board of Directors and Compensation Committee consider the factors described above, with an emphasis on market data from our compensation peer group for comparable positions.
 Target annual bonuses are the same for named executive officers who are at the same level, and represent a specific percentage of annual base salary.

-2021 Target Annual Bonuses
+2022 Target Annual Bonuses

-In January 2021, the Compensation Committee reviewed the target annual bonuses of our executive team, including all named executive officers, and the Board of Directors, upon recommendation of the Compensation Committee, reviewed the target annual bonuses of our executive officers.
-The Board of Directors and the Compensation Committee considered the factors described above, including competitive compensation data from the companies in the 2021 compensation peer group.
-The Compensation Committee approved the 2021 target annual bonus percentages of base salary of our executive team members who are not executive officers, including any named executive officers in that category, and the Board of Directors approved the 2021 target annual bonus percentages of base salary of our executive team the 2021 target annual bonus percentages of base salary of our executive the 2021 target annual bonus percentages of base salary of our executive team the target annual bonus percentages of base salary of our executive team the 2021 target annual bonus percentages of base salary of our executive team the 2021 target annual bonus percentages of base salary of our executive officers in that category, and the Board of Directors approved the 2021 target annual bonus percentages for the 2020 year.
+In January 2022, the Compensation Committee reviewed the target annual bonuses of our executive team, and the Board of Directors, upon recommendation of the Compensation Committee, reviewed the target annual bonuses of our executive officers.
+The Board of Directors and the Compensation Committee considered the factors described above, including competitive compensation data from the companies in the 2022 compensation peer group.
+The Compensation Committee approved the 2022 target annual bonus percentages of base salary of our executive team members who are not executive officers and the Board of Directors approved the 2022 target annual bonus percentages of base salary of our executive team members who are not executive officers, below, which represented no change from the target annual bonus percentages for the 2021 year.

-Named Executive Officer 2020 Target Bonus 2021 Target Bonus
+Named Executive Officer 2021 Target Bonus 2022 Target Bonus

 Steven L. Hoerter 60 % 60 %

 Thomas P. Kelly 45 % 45 %

 Matthew L. Sherman, M.D.
 45 % 45 %

 Daniel L. Flynn, Ph.D.
 45 % 45 %

 Daniel C. Martin 40 % 40 %

-2021 Annual Cash Bonuses
+2022 Annual Cash Bonuses

-In November 2021, the Board of Directors evaluated our achievement of the 2021 corporate performance goals, considering whether we had achieved each goal, the weighting established for each goal, the recommendation of the Compensation Committee and management's self-assessment, and our overall corporate performance in 2021.
-The 2021 corporate performance goals approved by our Board of Directors, the relative weightings assigned to each goal or goal category at the beginning of the year, and the Board of Directors' determination of our actual attainment of each goal during the performance period, were as follows:
+In December 2022, the Board of Directors evaluated our achievement of the 2022 corporate performance goals, considering whether we had achieved each goal, the weighting established for each goal, the recommendation of the Compensation Committee and management's self-assessment, and our overall corporate performance in 2022.
+The 2022 corporate performance goals approved by our Board of Directors, the relative weightings assigned to each goal or goal category at the beginning of the year (including the over achievement of certain goals), and the Board of Directors' determination of our actual attainment of each goal during the performance period, were as follows: